LzoWasTaken/SnowballRush/README.md

 # SnowballRush
-Move with the arrow keys.
-Dodge the rocks to prevent your lives from being taken away and catch the snowballs to prevent yourself from melting.
+Snowball Rush is a game where the player (a snowman) must catch snowballs to prevent themselves from melting, while avoiding rocks that take away their lives.